PrefectHQ/prefect/docs/guides/secrets.md

 ```

 Note that the flow reads the Snowflake password from the AWS Secret Manager and uses it in the `SnowflakeCredentials` block.
-Then the `SnowflakeConnector` block uses the `SnowflakeCredentials` block to connect to Snowflake.
+The `SnowflakeConnector` block uses the nested `SnowflakeCredentials` block to connect to Snowflake.

 Fill in the relevant details for your Snowflake account and run the script.